 - Ask specific questions based on your research of the company: growth plans, competitors, new products and research, etc.

 Topics to Avoid

 - Details that you should already know based on available information or are already sufficiently explained in the job description

 Informing Employers of Special Circumstances

 Some Drexel co-op students have special circumstances that they will need to inform employers of during their job interviews.
 For instance, athletes, ROTC members and resident assistants may already have standing commitments that will infringe upon their time at work.
 Students in this situation should bring their schedules with them to their interviews to inform potential employers of these conflicts.
 Consult with a Steinbright staff member if you are unsure how to proceed in this situation.

 Similarly, graduating students and alumni may have personal commitments or professional obligations with a current employer that may impact their start date availability or work schedule early in their employment with a prospective employer.
 Being upfront about potential conflicts and how they could be managed in the transition from college to employment or between companies demonstrates a high level of integrity.

-Students who have disabilities or other circumstances that may make it difficult for them to interview should contact Drexel's Office of Disability Resources and their co-op coordinator for assistance and advice.
+Students who have disabilities or other circumstances that may make it difficult for them to interview should contact Drexel's Disability Resources and their co-op coordinator for assistance and advice.

 Ending an Interview